osaigh/StockMicroservices/README.md

 ### StockMicroservices.WebClient

-* A react based web client that authenticates the user using the Stock.IdentityServer and retrieves data from the Stock.API
+* A React based web client that authenticates the user using the Stock.IdentityServer and retrieves data from the Stock.API

 ### StockMicroservices.StockMarketUpdater